farship/Random/README.md

 # Random
-Random, one-use, specific and not very useful code
+Random, one-use, specific and not very useful code, that may or may not work